thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:56:52]
 **Bradley:**
 So this is like how I will implement that component into my specific context, right?
 So I think, let's see.
-Yes, it looks like they kind of sandwich the, the FAQ like the commonly asked questions, AKA objections, they sandwich that right between the action steps and the walk through example.
+Yes, it looks like they kind of sandwich the, the FAQ like the commonly asked questions, AKA objections, they sandwich that right between the action steps and the walkthrough example.

 [00:57:26]
 **Bradley:**